-The demand for project managers today is high and will continue to grow well into the future.
+The demand for project professionals today is high and will continue to grow well into the future.
 In this blog, we’ll focus on how to get a job in project management:

 - Appropriate education is vital

 It used to be that a four-year degree was necessary to become a project manager.
 Today that isn’t the case.
 As a result of COVID-19, the majority of work is done remotely, collaboration is done online using Zoom or another video conferencing tool.
 The same thing is happening to education.
 Many different sources offer certified project manager courses, like the APM qualifications.
 There are very good project management 'boot camp' schools that offer certificates in web development for example which can lead to a job in the digital project management sector.